 What should I do after using ECPs?

 You will not see any immediate signs showing whether or not the ECPs worked.
 Your menstrual period should come on time or a few days early or late.
-If your period is more than a week later than expected, or if you have any cause for concern, see your health care provider.
+If your period is more than a week later than expected, or if you have any cause for concern, see your health care provider as soon as possible.

-If the ECPs do not work, and I become pregnant, will the pregnancy be normal?
+If the ECPs do not work, and I become pregnant, will the fetus be normal?

-Based on available information, there is no reason to believe that the pregnancy would be abnormal or the baby would be hurt by using progestogen-only pill.
-However, extremely limited data are available on the health of the fetus / newborn after ulipristal acetate exposure.
+Based on available information, there is no reason to believe that the pregnancy would be abnormal or the fetus would be hurt by using progestogen-only pill, although less data are available on the health of the fetus / newborn after ulipristal acetate exposure.

 How do I use ECPs?

-The progestogen-only ECP offered by the Association is a single-dose packaging, and it has to be taken within 72 hours of unprotected intercourse, the earlier the better.
-The ulipristal acetate is also a single tablet, which has to be taken within 120 hours.
+The levonorgestrel ECP is a single-dose pill to be taken within 72 hours of unprotected sex or contraceptive accident, the earlier the better.
+The ulipristal acetate is also a single tablet, which has to be taken within 120 hours of unprotected sex or contraceptive accident.

 For Emergency Use Only

-Emergency Contraceptives should not be used routinely to prevent pregnancy as it is less effective than the regular contraceptives (pills, injectables, IUCDs, sterilization, etc.).
+The ECP is not recommended to be used as a substitute of regular contraceptives, as it is less effective than the regular contraceptives (e.g. oral pills, injectables, IUCDs, sterilization, etc.).
 You should consult your health care provider who can help you choose a method that suits you best.

-Other Emergency Contraceptive Methods: Copper "T" Intra-uterine Device (IUCD)
+Other Emergency Contraceptive Methods: Copper "T" Intrauterine Contraceptive Device (IUCD)

 It may cause lower abdominal pain and vaginal bleeding after insertion.
-Your next period should come at the expected time, but the flow may be heavier and with more pain.
-These side effects usually subside within first three months.
+Your next period should come at the expected time, but the flow may be heavier and with more pain in some users, although most users can adapt without major problem.

-Because an "emergency" IUCD can be used for many years as a regular contraceptive, it may be an option for women who want long-lasting contraceptive protection and who are suitable for the IUCD.
+Because an "emergency" IUCD can be kept as as a regular contraceptive for its usual duration (5 or 10 years), it may be an option for women who want a long-acting contraceptive method.

 Emergency Contraception and Sexually Transmissible Diseases